The 10 Best Medical Assistant Schools

 A medical assistant is a specially trained healthcare provider who plays an important role in many settings, including hospitals, urgent care facilities, health clinics and doctor’s offices.

 The best medical assistant programs prepare you to perform a wide variety of administrative and clinical tasks as directed by doctors and nurses.
 Your duties will include patient care such as assisting with patient exams, taking patients’ vital signs, doing lab work and sterilizing supplies.

 You may also be responsible for office duties, including scheduling appointments, billing, filing insurance claims and updating patient records.

 Finding an Accredited School

-Formal postsecondary education isn’t always required to work as a medical assistant, but a large number of employers prefer candidates who have completed accredited training programs.
-Before you begin looking for a medical assistant school near you, it’s important to determine whether the school you’re considering is accredited, which is a requirement to take a certification exam.
+Formal postsecondary education isn’t always required to work as a medical assistant, but numerous employers prefer candidates who have completed accredited training programs.
+The vital point is to determine whether the school you’re considering is accredited, which is a requirement to take a certification exam.